 A metal design artist, singer-songwriter, musician, mother, educator in earth sciences and a true renaissance woman!

 Connie's love of the Southwest flows through all of her work including the images she produces with metal, the lyrics of her songs and the stories she tells of hunting dinosaur bones.
-Her ability to celebrate her love of art and science blends her varied interests to her businesses - a metal arts division, performance/CD division and the paleontology education division, where she is widely known as The Dinosaur Lady now exclusively working as a museum education/tour associate at Ghost Ranch.
+Her ability to celebrate her love of art and science blends her varied interests to her businesses - a metal arts division, performance/CD division and the paleontology/earth science education division, where she is known as The Dinosaur Lady.

 Enjoy updates and news regarding Connie Burkhart's gallery, workshops, performances and metal designs here!

 Contact Info: 505.484.9887 ~ RDRCKWMN@MSN.COM